Siege of Cuautla: The battle

-When the realist army advanced to a position north of Calle Real, almost reaching the Plaza of San Diego, the rebels opened fire and the battle began.
+When the royalist army advanced to a position north of Calle Real, almost reaching the Plaza of San Diego, the rebels opened fire and the battle began.
 Hermenegildo Galeana launched his forces at the royalist attackers.
 A Spanish Colonel named Sagarra, upon seeing Galeana and recognizing him as one of the rebel leaders, offered single combat.
 Sagarra fired his pistol at Galeana, missing his target.
 Galeana returned fire and killed Sagarra in one shot.
 Galeana ordered his nephew Pablo Galeana to continue to hold the royalist forces.
 After some time, the insurgent position was gradually weakened and the following cry was heard: todo se ha perdido, han derrotado al general Galeana (English: all is lost, they have routed General Galeana).

-The rebel soldiers under the command of Captain Larios, fled to the city plaza.
+The rebel soldiers, under the command of Captain Larios, fled to the city plaza.
 A troop of royalist dragoons were at one point in a position to take the city center when a 12‑year-old boy named Narciso Mendoza fired a cannon into them, dispersing them.
 After this period of fighting, Morelos visited each individual house that had been attacked giving money and supplies to the affected parties.
 It was here that Morelos realized that if he was able to decisively win this battle, it would mean that he would be free to march on Mexico City.

 After the failed initial attack on Cuautla, Calleja wrote to Viceroy Venegas confirming that Cuautla was defended by around 12,000 insurgents and that it was impossible to take the city with his current force and would instead opt to besiege the city.
 That night, he gathered a war council to discuss their options.
 The next day, Calleja contacted the Ministry of War with their decision, they would impose a siege on the city for a period of six to eight days.
 They further solicited reinforcements be sent so that they could effectively seal the city off (a distance of about a league).

 On 22 February, a message was intercepted by the rebels which detailed the size of Calleja's force and the plans to besiege the city.
 After seeing this letter, Morelos decided to break out of the city but was held up by Galeana who suspected that the letter was a trick laid out by Calleja.
 After a meeting of the rebel leaders, they decided to remain in the city.